Does Apple CarPlay use data? It all depends on the kind of apps you’re using and the services you want to render to you at that particular moment.

 - By pressing and holding on the voice command control button on your car steering wheel.
 Say, “Hey Siri”.
 You can get Siri to a lot of tasks, or simply ask Siri a question and the assistant will respond right away.

-- Long press and hold on the CarPlay touch screen home button on the display dashboard.
+- Long press and hold on the CarPlay screen home button on the car’s touchscreen.
 You can then ask Siri to perform a task or simply ask a question that you want to be answered.

 How to use built-in controls to operate CarPlay dashboard